Times change and my website needed to change too. To see the 2020 update of this page click this link

-For over twelve years , pet owners, concerned about their pet's failing health have emailed Dr. Hines for information and support.
+For over 16 years , pet owners, concerned about their pet's failing health had emailed Dr. Hines for advice and support.
 Some paid him, most did not.
 But he answered every email and attempted to give each of them wise counsel and a sympathetic ear during their difficult times.
 Many became his lifelong friends.
 For now, he can no longer do that.

 Dr. Hines is a Texas-licensed veterinarian in good standing and an "Honor Roll " member of the American Veterinary Medical Association.
 Providing you with a source of honest, thoughtful information over the Internet on treatment options for your sick pets has become his life’s work.